-The blindingly white expanse of Bolivia Dropdown content’s Salar de Uyuni Dropdown content is one of South America Dropdown content’s most spectacular sights, but few travellers venture beyond the classic tour circuit.
+The blindingly white expanse of Bolivia’s Salar de Uyuni is one of South America’s most spectacular sights, but few travellers venture beyond the classic tour circuit.
 Shafik Meghji hadn’t planned to either until violent snowstorms and gale force winds forced him off course.
 He was rewarded with ancient tombs, hidden lagoons, surreal rock formations – and some “extreme birdwatching”.

 “Flamingos are strong birds – they have to be to survive here,” our guide, Alvaro, told us back in the jeep, which gently rocked in the wind.
 “They can regulate their body temperature.
 Sometimes the lakes here freezes overnight, trapping their legs in the ice.
 But the flamingos just wait calmly for the ice to melt and then get back to their feeding.”

 Severe weather meant that we reached Laguna Colorada a day later – and from the opposite direction – than our original itinerary for the Salar de Uyuni and Reserva de Fauna Andina Eduardo Avaroa intended.
 Everything had started so well.
 On the first day my friend Nick and I were picked up early from Uyuni, a bleak town in the far southwest of Bolivia, and taken across the Salar, the world’s largest salt flat, a blindingly white, otherworldly, high-altitude landscape flanked by mountains and volcanoes.
 We visited an “island” in its centre populated by freakish giant cacti and a few grazing llamas, and stayed a night in the comfortable Palacio del Sal, one of several hotels in the region constructed from salt.